 If you borrow, remember to borrow as little as you can, as slow as you can, because you’re never sure what’s going to happen.
 A good rule of thumb for borrowers is to limit your total student loan debt at graduation to the annual starting salary of your first job.

 Get help.
 High school guidance counselors can be a great resource, but they can struggle to keep up when they are helping hundreds of high school students at one time.
-Thankfully, there are other resources available, and many of them are online including: www.FAFSA.ed.gov, www.StudentAid.ed.gov, www.FinAid.org, and www.bankrate.com.
+Thankfully, there are other resources available for student loan planning, and many of them are online including: www.FAFSA.ed.gov, www.StudentAid.ed.gov, www.FinAid.org, and www.bankrate.com.